-Research skills are assessed in all years through written and oral presentation of a literature-based project and experimental projects in Years 2, 3 and 4, with supervisor assessments for experimental projects.
-Formative assessment of the project during Year 4 (MSci Research Year) will be via participation in lab meetings, journal clubs, supervisory meetings and tutorials; self-assessment of skills.
+Research skills are assessed in all years through written and oral presentation of a literaturebased project and three experimental projects, with supervisor assessments for experimental projects.
+Formative assessment of the project during Year 4 (MSci Research Year) will be via participation in lab meetings journal clubs, supervisory meetings and tutorials; self-assessment of skills.
 Summative assessment will be assessment of a Project Report and associated poster, an oral examination and a Supervisor's assessment.
 Assessment of the Research Skills module is via a Research Proposal, with presentation at two journal clubs being required.